Skip to content

 In what sizes are PV storage units available?

 Gehre: “Battery storage units come in various sizes.
 They start at about 5 kWh and go up to 20 kWh.
-Proper sizing for the individual needs of each household is important.”
+The right sizing for the individual needs of each household is important.”

-Can these storage units be used for other purposes, such as emergency power generators?
+Can such storage units be used for other purposes, such as emergency power generators?

-Gehre: “It is possible to connect selected storage units to an emergency power outlet.
-In the event of a power outage, the refrigerator or cell phone charger can be plugged in and continue to be powered.
+Gehre: “It is possible to connect selected storage units with an emergency power socket.
+In the event of a power outage, the refrigerator or cell phone charger, for example, can be plugged in and continue to be powered.
 If you want to continue supplying the entire house with electricity in the event of a power outage, you need a storage unit with a backup power function.
 These are usually very expensive and often make little economic sense for homeowners.”

 Systems Should Be Installed by Professionals

 Gehre: “The installation of a battery storage unit is reserved for certified electricians only.
 The house connection and the application for the grid connection must also be carried out by an electrician.
-Self-installation can negatively affect insurance coverage and system performance—so it is not allowed and absolutely not recommended.”
+Self-installation can also negatively affect insurance coverage and the performance of the system—it is therefore not allowed and absolutely not recommended.”

 Where should the storage unit be installed?

-Gehre: “There are no regulations on where a storage unit should be located.
+Gehre: “There are no regulations on where a storage unit must be located.
 It should be dry and easily accessible.
 Like any other electrical device, the storage unit should also be regularly maintained.”

 Where can a PV storage unit be disposed of?